buraksekili/buraksekili.github.io/content/articles/controller-runtime-1.md

 author: "Burak Sekili"
 title: "Diving into controller-runtime | Manager"
 date: "2023-11-02"
-description: "Introduction to the Manager in `controller-runtime`"
+description: "Introduction to the role of controller-runtime Manager in Kubernetes Operators"
 tags: [
     "Kubernetes",
     "Operator",